Aman07a/codecademy-membership-optimization/README.md

 Coding is less about memorization and more about understanding principles; <br>
 cheatsheets help you quickly refresh your memory and get back to work. <br>
-You can find them linked in lessons, or head to their [homepage](https://www.codecademy.com/resources/cheatsheets/all) to find them all, broken down by the course section in which you learned them.
+You can find them linked in lessons, <br>
+or head to their [homepage](https://www.codecademy.com/resources/cheatsheets/all) to find them all, broken down by the course section in which you learned them.

 ### Docs